 Well, one is definitely better than the other.

 But it really depends on your budget and personal needs for your next website.
 Here I will highlight and share all the key features I took into consideration after testing both Bluehost and Dreamhost.

 Bluehost vs Dreamhost: Which is Better for Beginners?

-Both platforms are actually quite straight forward to use for any beginner or advanced user.
-In order to launch your domain, it quite literally takes between 10 to 20 minutes if you already know your Domain name you want to use.
+Both platforms are actually quite straightforward to use for any beginner or advanced user.
+In order to launch your domain, it quite literally takes between 10 to 20 minutes if you already know the Domain name you want to use.

 Each offer similar types of plans: Shared and Managed WordPress hosting, as well as VPS and dedicated hosting selections.

 In this comparison, I will cover everything one needs to know about their Shared Hosting plans.

 If a hosting provider has strong uptime rates, then it’s a good indicator of well-performing servers.
 Uptime is the amount of time that the server hosting your website is up and running.

 Uptime rates are typically listed as a percentage, such as 99.95%, which means that only 0.05% of the time, the server may be down for various reasons.
 DreamHost claims to offer a 100% uptime guarantee.
 Bluehost does not make any claim of an uptime guarantee but provides an actual uptime percentage of approximately 99.9%.
 In conclusion, if you are an absolute beginner, Bluehost should be your choice.
 If you plan on establishing a more complex website for a business with full maintenance, Dreamhost is the winner here.

 New users will find their dashboard and overall customer experience to be quite easy and welcoming.
 If you’re looking for WordPress hosting specifically, Bluehost is one of the few providers endorsed by the WordPress Core team.